CHN-beta/ovito/doc/manual/installation.rst

 ===============

 If you run into any problems during the installation of OVITO, you can contact the developers through our `online support forum <https://www.ovito.org/forum/>`_.
 The OVITO team will be happy to help you.
-The most commonly encountered installation issues are described here:
+The most commonly encountered installation issues on different platforms are addressed here:

+  - :ref:`installation.troubleshooting.windows`
+  - :ref:`installation.troubleshooting.linux`
+  - :ref:`installation.troubleshooting.macos`

+.. _installation.troubleshooting.windows:

 Windows
 -------